tjx666/vscode-translation/README.md

 ### Complete Translation
-- Select text in editor and right click, choose `Translate (Complete)`, and the translation for selected text will be showed in Translation panel.
+- Select text in editor and right click, choose `Translate (Complete)`, and the translation for selected text will be shown in Translation panel.

 ![complete-translate-screenshot](resources/screenshot/complete-translate.jpg)